WELCOME TO TROMSØ!

-Please note: The itinerary on this trip work only as a guideline.
-Factors such as the weather situation play an important role in where the ship can venture.
-The daily schedule is decided by the Captain and the Expedition Leader, who both have great experience of the area we are travelling in.
+Please note: The itineraries on our expedition cruises are subject to change.
+Factors such as the weather play an important role in where the ship can venture.
+The daily schedule is decided by the Captain and the Expedition Leader, who both have experience of the areas we are travelling in.
 Remember that flexibility is the key to a successful expedition!

 PASSPORT & VISA